courts

 Attorney for elementary student victimized by trans classmate says school policies hurt both students

 A male elementary student who identifies as transgender allegedly touched and exposed himself to a schoolgirl and other classmates, and the girl’s lawyer is demanding accountability.
-Richard Mast, a staff attorney for Liberty Counsel,… Read More
+Richard Mast, a staff… Read More

 January 20, 2026